-- 1.2 Not Applicable.
-(UKA AVIVA academy products) - 1.3 The club provides an extensive intra and/or inter club competitions for its members.
+- 1.2 The club provides an extensive intra and/or inter club competitions for its members.
 These are included in fixture cards, notice boards, website and newsletters.
-Details are provided on the clubs website: www.sbharriers.co.uk in the section Fixtures and results. - 1.4 The Club seeks to provide a minimum of one coach to a maximum of 12 young people (1:12 coach ratio).
-Please see Code of Conduct for Coaches in Appendix A. - 1.5 The club seeks to provide a minimum of a level 2 qualified athletics coach to attend every young people coaching session (could be in a leading or mentoring role). - 1.6 Not Applicable.
+Details are provided on the clubs website: www.sbharriers.co.uk in the section Fixtures and results. - 1.3 The Club seeks to provide a minimum of one coach to a maximum of 12 young people (1:12 coach ratio).
+Please see Code of Conduct for Coaches in Appendix A. - 1.4 The club seeks to provide a minimum of a level 2 qualified athletics coach to attend every young people coaching session (could be in a leading or mentoring role). - 1.5 All coaching and competition takes place at safe venues and uses safe equipment.
+The vast majority of sessions are carried out at StoneX Stadium and detailed risk assessments have been carried out and have been attached as Appendix M. For other locations coaches will carry out their own risk assessments and two examples of individual Coach Risk Assessments are attached as Appendix D.